Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Corrections, Exclusions, and Uncertainties for AGN Data

 \subsection{Compton-thick correction}

 As mentioned in \S \ref{ss:obs_data}, we have adopted quasar luminosity functions (QLFs) from \citet{Ueda2014} to constrain the total AGN energy budget.
-However, the Ueda et al. data points do not include Compton-thick obscured AGNs.
+However, Ueda et al.\ did not include Compton-thick obscured AGNs in their QLF plots.
 Hence, we applied the following empirical correction given by \citet{Ueda2014} to convert from Compton-thin-only QLFs to total QLFs:

 where $\psi\left(L_X, z\right)$ is the fraction of Compton-thin absorbed AGN, and $\alpha_\mathrm{CTK}$ is the number ratio between Compton-thick and Compton-thin AGN.
 Ueda et al. adopted $\alpha_\mathrm{CTK}=1$ in their main analysis, but their analysis of the cosmic X-ray background radiation shows that there is a $\pm 50\%$ uncertainty in $\alpha_\mathrm{CTK}$.
 In light of this, we ran \textsc{Trinity} with $\alpha_\mathrm{CTK}=0.5$ and 2.0, aside from the fiducial model where $\alpha_\mathrm{CTK}=1.0$.
-The \emph{only} model parameters that show significant differences are the $z=0$ SMBH total efficiency ($\epsilon_\mathrm{tot,0}$, Eq.\ \ref{e:eff_tot_z}, Fig.\ \ref{f:eff_alpha_ctk}) and the duty cycle ($f_\mathrm{2,0}$, Eq.\ \ref{e:duty_cycle_z}, Fig.\ \ref{f:duty_alpha_ctk}).
+The \emph{only} model parameter that shows significant differences is the SMBH total efficiency ($\epsilon_\mathrm{tot}$, Fig.\ \ref{f:eff_alpha_ctk}).
 A higher \alphactk{} implies a larger Compton-thick AGN population, and thus higher QLFs at all redshifts.
 Consequently, \textsc{Trinity} needs a higher AGN efficiency to account for the larger AGN number densities.
-Additionally, larger \alphactk{} also increases the amplitude of quasar QPDFs from \citet{Aird2018}, which are also corrected for Compton-thick AGNs.
-From Eqs.\ \ref{e:bher_dist_shape} and \ref{e:avg_eta}, we see that with all the parameters fixed, the characteristic Eddington ratio of AGN, $\eta_0$, would increase with the average Eddington ratio, $\overline{\eta}$.
-But such an increase will cause a horizontal shift of QPDFs, which undermines the goodness of fitting to QPDFs (Fig.\ \ref{f:qpdf}).
-Therefore, the AGN duty cycle $f_\mathrm{2,0}$ should increase with $\epsilon_{tot,0}$ to (1) cancel the horizontal shift in $\eta_0$; and (2) elevate the model QPDFs to fit the data points that are shifted upwards due to a larger \alphactk{}.
-In Fig.\ \ref{f:duty_alpha_ctk}, we see such a shift in $f_\mathrm{2,0}$.
-Fig.\ \ref{f:eff_duty_alpha_ctk} shows that the change in $\epsilon_\mathrm{tot,0}$ and $f_\mathrm{2,0}$ are modulated such that the characteristic Eddington ratio $\eta_0$ remains invariant, which is constrained by the shape of QPDFs from \citet{Aird2018}.